Paul-Tauxe/US-sales-forecast/README.md

 * Training the forecasting model and generating predictions

 # Files Included
+`result_summary.png` – A single image summarizing the forecast results, demonstrating the model’s ability to predict trends effectively.

 `forecasting_model.ipynb` – The full code notebook containing all data preparation, modeling, and forecasting steps.

-`result_summary.png` – A visual summary showing the model’s forecast performance.

 The factor computation and selection section is adapted from code written by **Professor George Milunovich**, sourced from his GitHub repository `FactorModels`, and integrated into this notebook for reproducibility.